How should a high school English teacher prepare for back to school?

 If you’ve followed me for some time, you know I don’t believe in ice breakers or dangerous activities to start the school year.
 I build relationships naturally, both through connections and content.
 My school year starts with routines and procedures and content.
 Some educators might think I’m boring, but I believe that I’m creating a safe and welcoming environment for introverts and our at-risk students.

-This year, I plan to start in a similar manner.
 I’ll cover routines, including our online learning platforms.
 Then, I’ll cover expectations, including safety protocols.
 Next, we’ll start with a pre-assessment in the form of a paragraph.
 (You can download the assessment for free in my library.)
 With a small writing assignment, I can get to know students through their writing, and I get a baseline for my future writing and grammar lessons.

 Organizing digital spaces.